savonet/book/language.md

 ```

 Of course, this is for educational purposes only, and the actual way one would
-perform a fade in Liquidsoap is detailed in [an ulterior
+usually perform a fade in Liquidsoap is detailed in [an ulterior
 section](#sec:transitions).

 Let us give another advanced example, which uses many of the above
 constructions.
-The function `metadata.float_getter` in the standard library,
+The standard library defines a function `metadata.float_getter`,
 whose type is

 ```
 (float, string, source('a)) -> source('a) * (() -> float)
 ```

-creates a float getter with given initial value (the first argument), which can
+which creates a float getter with given initial value (the first argument),
-be updated by reading a given metadata (second argument) on a given source
+which can be updated by reading a given metadata (the second argument) on a
-(third argument): it returns a pair consisting of the source with the metadata
-being watched for and the float getter.
+given source (the third argument).
 Its code is

 ```{.liquidsoap include="liq/metadata-getter.liq"}
 ```